News & INSIGHTS

 As a specialist Fire Alarm CAD company that has been creating fire alarm zone plans for over a decade, we have seen our fair share of compliant and non-compliant zone plans.

-The British Standard for zone plans can be found in BS5839-1:2017, which states a zone plan is, “a diagrammatic representation of the building showing at least the building entrances, the main circulation areas, and the division into zones, should be sited next to each CIE”.
+The British Standard for zone plans can be found in BS5839-1:2017, which states a zone plan is, and the division into zones, should be sited next to each CIE”.

 Sounds complicated right?
 We’ll make it simple; here are 5 common mistakes made with fire alarm zone plans that you should avoid.